 - 2 sticks cinnamon

-- Add water, salt, honey, lemon juice, and vanilla.
+- Combine the apples, water, salt, honey, lemon juice, and vanilla in the crock pot.
 Give the apples a little stir.
 Add cinnamon sticks.

 - Cook on low for 6 hours.
 Stir half way through and again towards the end.
 Continue to stir with a rubber spatula until the apple sauce reaches your desired texture.